ducnguyenNOPRO/ace-it-twice/README.md

   npm run serve   ## This will run the emulators
 ```
 **If it fails to load functions, exit (Ctrl C), close the 2 cmds and run it again**
+**Might need to upgrade to Blaze Plan (still free) if you want to use Pubsub for "aggregatedPreviousMonthSpending" cron job**

 ## 3. Set up data
  ### 3.1.
 Create a user in Authentication tab (just need a name, email and password)